Buddha Temple in Dehradun (Entry Fee, Timings, History)

 Tibetan Buddhist Monastery Dehradun

-My Experience at the Buddha Temple in Dehradun:
+My Experience at Buddha Temple in Dehradun

 While I walked around the temple area, I saw many monks doing their daily activities.
 Some were meditating in the gardens, and others were studying.
 Seeing how dedicated and faithful they were made me feel very humble.